 Consequently, only the VAT corresponding to the undepreciated portion must be paid back to the tax office.

 Time limit to deduct the VAT

-Without doubt the most palpable change under the new law is the change to the time limit for deducting input VAT businesses incur on their purchases.
+Without a doubt, the most palpable change under the new law is the change to the time limit for deducting input VAT businesses incur on their purchases.
 The new law provides that the input VAT can be deducted in the calendar year in which the deductible VAT arises and in the following calendar year.
 This provision will enter into force on 1 January 2019.
-The current rules provides for the VAT to be deducted only in the calendar year in which the VAT arises.
-Allowing businesses to deduct VAT in the second calendar year as well, will help to ease the problems faced in the current VAT recovery mechanism, particularly in relation to invoices arriving late, discounts, bonuses made after sale and turnover premiums.
+The current rules provide for the VAT to be deducted only in the calendar year in which the VAT arises.
+Allowing businesses to deduct VAT in the second calendar year as well will help to ease the problems faced in the current VAT recovery mechanism, particularly in relation to invoices arriving late, discounts, bonuses made after sale, and turnover premiums.

 Time limit for application for VAT refund

 In cases where taxpayers are entitled to a VAT refund as a result of their VAT-exempt transactions, the refund claim must be made by the end of the second calendar year following the taxation period when the transaction is made.